Ensembl/ensembl-genes-metadata/README.md

 #### Caveats

-Reads not meeting the validation criteria or failing the per base sequence quality tests are discarded
+Reads not meeting the validation criteria or failing the per base sequence quality tests are discarded.

 ### Read alignment